Haplogroup E-P2: E-M329

+Haplogroup E-M329 is a subclade of haplogroup E-P2.

 Phylogenetics

 Phylogenetic history

 Prior to 2002, there were in academic literature at least seven naming systems for the Y-Chromosome Phylogenetic tree.
 This led to considerable confusion.
 In 2002, the major research groups came together and formed the Y-Chromosome Consortium (YCC).
 They published a joint paper that created a single new tree that all agreed to use.
 Later, a group of citizen scientists with an interest in population genetics and genetic genealogy formed a working group to create an amateur tree aiming at being above all timely.
 The table below brings together all of these works at the point of the landmark 2002 YCC Tree.
 This allows a researcher reviewing older published literature to quickly move between nomenclatures.

 Research publications

 The following research teams per their publications were represented in the creation of the YCC tree.

 Phylogenetic trees

 This phylogenetic tree of haplogroup subclades is based on the YCC 2008 tree of Karafet (2008) and subsequent published research.